cap-js/docs/java/cqn-services/remote-services.md

 ### Using Destinations { #native-destinations }

-If the URL and credentials of the remote API is configured are available as a destination in SAP BTP Destination Service, you can use Cloud SDK's `DestinationAccessor` API to load the destination based on its name.
+If the URL and credentials of the remote API are configured as a destination in SAP BTP Destination Service, you can use Cloud SDK's `DestinationAccessor` API to load the destination based on its name.
 In a second step, `HttpClientAccessor` is used to create an instance of `HttpClient`:

 ```java
 HttpDestination destination = DestinationAccessor.getDestination("<destinationName>").asHttp();